By Skip Scherer, Contributing Writer

-Electronic stability control (ESC) was introduced in 1995 and touted as the second most important advancement in auto safety, after seat belts, becoming standard equipment on every 2012 passenger vehicle.
+Electronic Stability Control ESC introduced in 1995 and touted as the second most important advancement in auto safety after seat belts, became standard equipment on every 2012 passenger vehicle.

 ESC is supposed to help drivers maintain safe control of their vehicles and prevent accidents.
-However, it’s the tires that determine the effectiveness of ESC for every vehicle.
+However, it will be the tires that determine the effectiveness of ESC for every vehicle.
 Simply put, ESC is on-board computer technology that helps improve a vehicle’s steadiness on the highway by detecting and minimizing skids and maintaining steering control.

 During normal driving, ESC works in the background and continuously monitors steering and vehicle direction.
 The driver’s intentions are determined through the measured steering wheel angle.
 The actual direction is determined by measured lateral acceleration, yaw or vehicle rotation, and each wheel’s road speed.